 Maltese law also caters for sister ship arrests.
 In fact, in the maritime claims listed in Article 742B(d) – (y) of the COCP, an action in rem may be brought against:

-- that ship, where the person who would be liable on the claim for an action in personam (the 'relevant person') was, when the cause of action arose, an owner or charterer of, or in possession or in control of, the ship if, at the time when the action in brought, the relevant person is either an owner or beneficial owner of that ship or the bareboat charterer of it; or
+- that ship, where the person who would be liable on a claim for an action in personam (relevant person) was, when the cause of action arose, an owner or charterer of, or in possession or in control of, the ship if, at the time when the action in brought, the relevant person is either an owner or beneficial owner of that ship or the bareboat charterer of it; or

-- any other ship of which, at the time when the action is brought, the relevant person is the owner or beneficial owner as respects all shares in it.
+- any other ship for which, at the time when the action is brought, the relevant person is the owner or beneficial owner as respects all shares in it.

 In these cases, thus, sister ship and associated ship arrest is possible.

 Judicial sales by auction

 Malta has long been an excellent jurisdiction to have vessels that are arrested in Maltese waters sold by public auction under court supervision as a means of enforcement by creditors of their executive titles.

 The reputation that Malta enjoys in the sector has come about following the efficient manner of the court administration, the auctioneer and all involved parties in managing judicial sales by auction, and the relatively low costs to complete the procedure.
 Typically, ships are sold within a few months from their arrest and related costs are reasonable.

 Judicial sales by auction are held in public, and any person may offer bids for the purchase of the vessel.
 The bids offered by participants are not sealed bids.
 The vessel is then sold to the highest bidder, free from encumbrances.
 There is no reserve price.
 The price is then either deposited in court or, if the bid is offered animo compensandi by a creditor of the ship, it is set off against the relative debt.
 The time-proven procedure works well, is fair and transparent and is typically concluded within a few months, with the ship then leaving Malta in the hands of her new owners.